 In Louisiana, if you are not currently serving time in prison, on probation, or on parole: you can exercise your right to vote no matter what your prior conviction is!
 This is not widely known, so we make sure to shout it from the mountaintops that YOU CAN VOTE!

-In May 2018, our voting rights bill, HB 265, passed the Louisiana Legislature, which means that thousands of formerly incarcerated people are getting their voting rights back on March 1, 2019!
+In May 2018, our voting rights bill, HB 265, passed the Louisiana Legislature, which means that thousands of formerly incarcerated people got their voting rights back on March 1!

 Under this new law, Act 636, anyone who is: